 Do you know more about this story?
 Contact us anonymously through this link.

-Kim Iskyan is the founder of Truewealth Publishing, a Singapore-based independent investment research company, and the editor of Asian Investment Daily, a free daily e-letter with actionable insight about Asian investment, finance, and economics.
+Kim Iskyan is the publisher of Stansberry Churchouse Research, a Hong Kong and Singapore-based independent investment research company, and the editor of Asia Wealth Investment Daily, a free daily e-letter with actionable insight about Asian investment, finance, and economics.
 He has nearly 25 years of experience as a stock analyst, hedge fund manager, political risk consultant, and financial commentator in emerging and frontier markets.